Pinaki82/crust/README.md

         .expect("Couldn't read user input!");
 ```

-Read the above section in the forward direction:
+Read the above section in the forward direction (recap):

 1. `ur_name` is a mutable/changeable variable (to be used as a string variable later).
 We created/declared an empty string object `ur_name` as `let mut ur_name = String::new();`.